AshwinDeshpande96/LANL-Earthquake-Prediction/README.md

 * XGBOOST - 2.58
 * LightGBM - 2.55

-We see that Dense Net with 5 hidden layers overfits and hence we reduce the network to 2 hidden layers.
+We see that Dense Net with 5 hidden layers overfits.
+Hence we reduce the network to 2 hidden layers.